phtviet/hugo-portfolio/content/about/index.en.md

 ## Why I made this site

-As I began my job hunting process, I often feel lost and not good enough after reading the requirements for some roles that I'm interested in.
-Most if not all positions require minimum 2 years of experience, even for some junior roles.
+When I began my job hunting process in data-related fields, I often feel lost and not good enough for certain roles that I'm interested in.

 As a result, I decided to create this blog firstly as a learning experience into web development, albeit a simple one.
 Secondly, I aim to build and share my personal projects here that are related to Data Science for anyone who is interested in finding out what I do.
 Lastly, I also post my occasional ramblings here as blog posts in order to further improve my writing. &#128522;